ExcelFunctions.net Logo

 PERCENTILE & PERCENTILE.INC Functions

-In Excel 2010, the PERCENTILE function has been renamed the PERCENTILE.INC function.
+In Excel 2010, the PERCENTILE function has been replaced by the Percentile.Inc function.

-Although it has been replaced, the Percentile function is still available in Excel 2010 (stored in the list of compatibility functions), to allow compatibility with earlier versions of Excel.
+Although it has been replaced, the Percentile function is still available in current versions of Excel (stored in the list of compatibility functions), to allow compatibility with earlier versions of Excel.

-The Excel PERCENTILE function returns the k'th percentile of a supplied range of values for a given value of k.
+The Excel Percentile function returns the k'th percentile (i.e. the value below which k% of the data values fall) for a supplied range of values and a supplied k.

 PERCENTILE( array, k )